emdgroup/pyAGA/README.md

     [main]
     # Maximum time any one iteration can process until it is terminated
     time_per_iteration = 1000
+    # The prefix of the matrices used in
     world_name = two_letter_words_20x10
     integer_matrices = False
     trafo_round_decimals = None